CSBP-CPSE/OpenTabulate/docs/FAQ.md

 #### Why was the OBR constructed?

-Municipalities, provinces, federal departments and other organizations have started to release business microdata (registers, listings etc.) with an open data license.
+Municipalities, provinces, federal departments and other organizations have started to release business microdata (registers, listings, etc.) with an open data license.
 This project is intended to explore the potential of these data sources for statistical purposes.
 In the future, this project could further contribute to the availability of open microdata by providing a unified and standardized database, distributed back to the public under an open data license.

-OBR is a small but core component of the exploratory project involving investigation of open data stemming from "authoritative" sources, such as public/private companies and provincial/municipal governments.
-By "open data", we refer to data accompanied with an open data license, which means the data is free to be distributed, claimed, and reused independent of the original source.
-Successful projects that pioneer the open data intiative, such as the Canadian civic address and building footprint databases, have given incentive to explore other types of data, such as business entity information.
-As a result, the OBR was made.

 #### What limitations are present in the OBR?

-The production system is currently not portable to Windows or Mac OS X. Besides that, the project is relatively young, it has a lot of room for growth and improvement.
+The OBR is currently not portable to Windows or Mac OS X. Besides that, the project is relatively young, it has a lot of room for growth and improvement.
 If you feel there is something missing, address it in [Issues](https://github.com/CSBP-CPSE/OpenBusinessRepository/issues).

 #### What is the future of the OBR?